Road America

-Road America is a motorsport road course located near Elkhart Lake, Wisconsin, United States on Wisconsin Highway 67.
-It has hosted races since the 1950s and currently hosts races in the NASCAR Xfinity Series, WeatherTech SportsCar Championship, IndyCar Series, SCCA Pirelli World Challenge, ASRA, AMA Superbike series, and SCCA Pro Racing's Trans-Am Series.
-NASCAR replaced the Cup Series race at Road America with street racing through Downtown Chicago starting in 2023.
+Road America is a motorsport road course near Elkhart Lake, Wisconsin on Wisconsin Highway 67.
+It has hosted races since the 1950s and currently hosts races in the IndyCar Series, IMSA SportsCar Championship, Sports Car Club of America GT World Challenge America and Trans-Am Series and the MotoAmerica Superbike Championship.

 Current track and facilities

 Road America is a permanent road course.
-It is located midway between the cities of Milwaukee and Green Bay, and classified as an FIA Grade Two circuit.
+It is halfway between Milwaukee and Green Bay and classified as an FIA Grade Two circuit.

 The track is situated on 640 acre near the Kettle Moraine Scenic Drive.
-It has hosted races since September 1955 and currently hosts over 400 events a year.
-Of its annual events, 9 major weekends are open to the public which include 3 motorcycle events including the MotoAmerica (AMA FIM) series, 3 vintage car events, Sports Car Club of America (SCCA) events, the United Sports Car Racing Series, the Pirelli World Challenge, and the NASCAR Xfinity Series.
+It has hosted races since 1955 and hosts over 400 events a year.
+Of its annual events, 9 major weekends are open to the public, including 3 motorcycle events including the MotoAmerica (AMA FIM) series, 3 vintage car events, Sports Car Club of America (SCCA) events, the United Sports Car Racing Series, the Pirelli World Challenge, and the NASCAR Xfinity Series.